vespa-engine/vespa/CONTRIBUTING.md

 ### Getting started
 See [README](README.md) for how to build and test Vespa.

-Vespa is large and getting an overview of the code can be a challenge.
+For an overview of the modules, see [Code-map.md](Code-map.md).
-It may help to read the READMEs of each module.
+More details are in the READMEs of each module.

 ## License and copyright
 If you add new files you are welcome to use your own copyright.